 The operating system also provides support for concurrency, which allows multiple programs to work together.
 This includes:

-Multithreading which allows multiple tasks belonging to the same program.
+Multithreading, which allows multiple tasks belonging to the same program,

-Multitasking which relates to multiple programs working on the same processor.
+Multitasking, which refers to multiple programs working on the same processor, and

-Multiprocessing where multiple processors are available.
+Multiprocessing, where multiple processors are available.

 A process with a single thread has a single program counter.
 The execution of the process proceeds sequentially until termination, one instruction at a time.
 A program with multiple threads also has multiple program counters, one for each thread.
 As the program executes, the process changes between various states:

-New: the process is being created.
+New: the process is being created,

-Ready: the process is ready to be scheduled.
+Ready: the process is ready to be scheduled,

-Running: the process is executing.
+Running: the process is executing, and

-Waiting: the process is waiting for something e.g., I/O.
+Waiting: the process is waiting for something, for example, I/O.

 The CPU executes a scheduling algorithm to select a program to run.
 CPU scheduling algorithms are at the heart of multiprogramming.
 In a CPU with a single core, only a single process runs at a time, while other processes wait for the CPU to be free.
-Typically, a process must wait to complete some I/O request.
-The CPU would remain idle during this time period unless it can be engaged in some other activity.
+Typically, a process must wait to complete an I/O request.
+The CPU would remain idle during this time unless it can be engaged in some other activity.
 The operating system uses this time to schedule another process.

 The scheduling algorithm may be preemptive or non-preemptive.
-In non-preemptive scheduling, a program continues to run on the CPU until terminated or when it is forced to wait for an I/O or termination of another process.
+In non-preemptive scheduling, a program continues to run on the CPU until terminated, or while it is forced to wait for an I/O or the termination of another process.
 Otherwise, scheduling is preemptive.
-Once the CPU scheduler has selected the process to be scheduled, the dispatcher gives the control of the CPU core to the process.
-There are many CPU scheduling algorithms which are chosen based on properties such as optimization of throughput, CPU utilization, turnaround time, and waiting time.
+Once the CPU scheduler has selected the process to be scheduled, the dispatcher gives control of the CPU core to the process.
+Many CPU scheduling algorithms are chosen based on properties such as optimization of throughput, CPU utilization, turnaround time, and waiting time.
 Some basic algorithms include:

-First-come, first-served.
-CPU is allocated to the process that requests first.
+First-come, first-served: the CPU is allocated to the process that requests it first,

-Shortest Job First.
-The job whose next CPU burst is the smallest.
+Shortest Job First: the job whose next CPU burst is the smallest,

-Round-robin.
-Each process is selected in turn and the CPU is allocated for a quantum of time.
+Round-robin: each process is selected in turn and the CPU is allocated for a quantum of time, and

-Priority Scheduling.
-Each process has a priority and the process with the highest priority is selected to be scheduled.
+Priority Scheduling: each process has a priority and the process with the highest priority is selected to be scheduled.

 Self-Check Questions

-1. In which CPU scheduling algorithm is the CPU allocated to the process that requests first?
+1. In which CPU scheduling algorithm is the CPU allocated to the process that requests it first?

-First Request.
+First Request

-First-Come-First-Served.
+First-Come-First-Served

-Round-Robin.
+Round-Robin

-Early Request First.
+Early Request First

 2. Which of these relates to multiple programs working on the same processor?

-Multithreading.
+Multithreading

-Multiprogramming.
+Multiprogramming

-Multitasking.
+Multitasking

-Multiprocessing.
+Multiprocessing

 3. Which module(s) of the operating system select(s) the next job to be scheduled?